lukas-bigclown/bc-doc/docs/tutorials/install-rpi.md

 # Raspberry Pi - Installation

-{% set raspbian-zip = "bc-raspbian-v1.0.1-armhf-rpi.zip" %}
+{% set raspbian_zip = "bc-raspbian-v1.0.1-armhf-rpi.zip" %}
-{% set raspbian-img = "bc-raspbian-v1.0.1-armhf-rpi.img" %}
+{% set raspbian_img = "bc-raspbian-v1.0.1-armhf-rpi.img" %}
-{% set note-sudo = "“sudo” means the process will start with administrator privileges and may require your account password (if you are eligible for administrator rights)." %}
+{% set note_sudo = "“sudo” means the process will start with administrator privileges and may require your account password (if you are eligible for administrator rights)." %}

 > If you already have your Raspberry Pi with Raspbian running on it, you can skip to [Install BigClown packages on existing system](#install-bigclown-packages-on-existing-system) to see how to install BigClown packages to your existing system.